Kolten Wong Player Props: Mariners vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.31 team ERA that ranks 17th across all league pitching staffs.
+- The Orioles have the 17th-ranked team ERA among all MLB pitching staffs (4.30).

-- The Orioles rank 17th in baseball in home runs allowed (86 total, 1.2 per game).
+- Orioles pitchers combine to rank 18th in baseball in home runs surrendered (90 total, 1.2 per game).

+- Bradish gets the start for the Orioles, his 14th of the season.
+He is 3-3 with a 3.88 ERA and 60 strikeouts in 65 2/3 innings pitched.

+- In his last time out on Tuesday, the right-hander tossed five innings against the Tampa Bay Rays, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.